Batumi, Georgian gem by the Black Sea

 The amount of new and still rising skyscrapers and gigantic apartment buildings is stupendous.
 The new Batumi for sure doesn’t look like a city of 150 000 residents, but much bigger.
 Thousands of tourists surely stroll along the boulevard during busiest summer months, but in late September the beach (which by the way is of round stones, not sand) and parks seem, if not nearly empty, pretty quiet.
 In the main beach area in front the city center, which seems to be expanding towards the airport, you can find a dolphinarium and a zoo park by a lake, and sports areas, Batumi Summer Theater and the wonderful Dancing Fountains in a park next to the boulevard.
 The after-sun-set show with music from classical to rock, neon lights and of course the ever-changing dance of the fountain is maybe kitschy, but absolutely charming.

 We don’t usually like staying in popular beach holiday destinations, since they tend to lose their authenticity.
-Even if Batumi clearly is a tourist destination, it’s somehow genuine.
-Nobody is trying to sell you anything, or cheat, and the prices are same for locals and visitors.
+Even if Batumi clearly is a quickly developing tourist destination, it’s somehow genuine.
+Nobody was trying to sell us anything, or cheat us, and the prices seemed to be the same for locals and visitors.
 Walking away from the beach area and center, you’ll find the run-down real Batumi with street markets and local life.
 This combination of little bit of everything makes Batumi so charming, that it’s easy to imagine staying here for longer time.
 We haven’t seen it during the main season though, July and August bring huge amount of tourists and for sure are hectic times here.
+Batumi is surrounded with lush nature and rolling mountains, and those who are staying a bit longer can make daytrips to close-by attractions, or like us, head to trekking in Mtirala National Park or Machachela National Park.

 Go now, the secret is out!